briforsaur/pupil_ros_bridge/README.md

 ## How to use

 ### Installation
 Install ROS Noetic following the [instructions on the ROS wiki](https://wiki.ros.org/noetic/Installation).
-The following instructions assume you are using Ubuntu or Debian, and may need to be adjusted if you are using Windows 10 or a different Linux distribution.
+The following instructions assume you are using Ubuntu 20.04 with the default system Python (Python 3.8), and may need to be adjusted if you are using Windows 10 or a different Linux distribution.

 Source ROS on the command line.
 ```